History of Sunderland A.F.C.: Early years and "The Team of all Talents": 1879–1913

 They came close to winning three successive League championships in the 1893–94 season, when they finished as runners-up to Aston Villa.
-The club shared this period of success with Aston Villa; the battles between these clubs were the subject of a Thomas Hemy painting of the two clubs during the 1894–95 season This is one of the earliest recorded paintings of a competitive Football League match; entitled A Corner Kick, the painting now stands in the doorway of Sunderland's current stadium, the Stadium of Light.
+The club shared this period of success with Aston Villa; the battles between these clubs were the subject of a Thomas M. M. Hemy painting of the two clubs during the 1894–95 season game between the teams at Sunderland's then ground Newcastle Road.
+This is one of the earliest recorded paintings of a competitive Football League match; entitled A Corner Kick, the painting now stands in the doorway of Sunderland's current stadium, the Stadium of Light.

 Sunderland achieved their third League title in four seasons in the 1894–95 season, and after their League championship success took part in a game with Heart of Midlothian, the champions of Scotland.
 The game was played on 27 April 1895, and was described as the "Championship of the World title match".
 Sunderland won the game 5–3 and were crowned "Champions of the World".

 The wealthy miner Samuel Tyzack, who alongside and shipbuilder Robert Turnbull funded the "team of all talents," often pretended to be a priest while scouting for players in Scotland, as Sunderland's recruitment policy enraged many Scottish fans.
 In fact, the Sunderland lineup in the 1895 World Championship consisted entirely of Scottish players (English-born Tom Porteous and Irish-born David Hannah were also involved in the period, but both were raised in Scotland and recruited from local clubs there).

 One of the earliest football paintings in the world, Thomas MM Hemy's "Sunderland v.
 Aston Villa 1895" depicts a match between the two most successful English teams of the decade.

-Together with Aston Villa, Sunderland were the subject of one of the earliest football paintings in the world – possibly the earliest – when in 1895 the artist Thomas M. M. Hemy painted a picture of a game between the teams at Sunderland's then ground Newcastle Road.